 Most women with polycystic ovaries will already be familiar with the hormonal imbalance symptoms it causes, such as weight gain, adult acne, and facial hair.
 They can now add melasma to this list.
 PCOS is more common in indigenous and South Asian women, and melasma is more prevalent in those with olive to dark skin who would fall into the aforementioned groups.
 PCOS and Melasma are connected and one often follows the other as both are caused by hormonal imbalances, which are affected by insulin resistance, an increase in androgens in the body as well as fluctuating female hormones and estrogen levels.

 What to do if you have been diagnosed with one, or both, conditions

 If you have been diagnosed with PCOS and start to develop melasma, it is important to take a note of it, as it could be something that you can treat through PCOS diet or medication.
 It is very important to always treat the underlying causes of PCOS related melasma, acne, and facial hair.
 At the Victoria Dermal Group, we recommend that your doctor always be your first port of call.
 Once you have discussed your melasma and PCOS treatment with your doctor, they will be able to take the necessary steps to treat it internally.

-With the appropriate sign-off from your doctor on cosmetic treatment for PCOS and melasma, you can visit the Victoria Dermal Group and discuss the best treatment for your holistic cosmetic needs.
 It is important to only trust an established clinic to help you, one that understands how to balance your acne, hirsutism and melasma treatment in a manner that suits your budget and time.
 There is no melasma cure or quick fix melasma cream, but by taking the steps today you can rely on our prescribed ointments, lasers, and peels to get your skin looking better than ever.